Protecting Wealth with Offshore Foundations & Offshore Trusts

 This process is often expensive (1000,000 USD in the case of Nevis) and time-consuming, which often deters individuals from pursuing the claim in the first place.
 An asset protection trust does this by having a statute of limitations of 1-2 years (ex.
 Cook Islands) for making a claim to prove if there was any fraudulent transfer occurred.

-At lastly, but certainly not least, foreign trusts as well as foundations, when placed in a zero tax or tax neutral jurisdiction benefit from having the assets held without incurring local taxation.
+Last but certainly not least, foreign trusts as well as foundations, when placed in a zero tax or tax-neutral jurisdiction, benefit from having the assets held without incurring local taxation.

 This is the individual who places their assets in the trust for the trustees to manage for their benefit.